Project type: Underwater archaeology field school, underwater excavations & marine geophysical survey.

 Free time: During the summer Nessebar offers a lot of opportunities for sports and entertainment.
 Possible leisure activities during the siesta and days off are: swimming, sunbathing, beach sports including surfing, visiting local beaches and tourist (natural and heritage) sites, scuba diving, fishing, sailing, etc.

-Insurance: The admission fee does not cover insurance.
+Insurance: The reimbursement payment does not cover insurance.
 It is necessary to arrange

 your own DAN insurance before your trip to